yahoo/panoptes-stream/README.md

 Panoptes Streaming is a cloud native distributed streaming network telemetry.
-It can be installed as a single binary without any dependencies or clustered nodes to collect network telemetry through gRPC and produce or ingest them to the given destinations.
-Panoptes can grow horizontally through auto sharding of devices to achieve scalability and fault tolerance by itself or by using a 3rd party service discovery also it runs on the Kubernetes as a cloud native application. you can check the dockerized [demonstrations](/docs/demo_list.md) on your laptop quickly and see how it works in real-time through pre-provisioned grafana dashboards and device simulator.
+It can be installed as a single binary without any dependencies or clustered nodes to collect network telemetry through gRPC and produce or ingest them to given destinations.
+Panoptes can grow horizontally by auto sharding of devices to achieve scalability and availability.
+It runs on Kubernetes as a cloud native application and its helm chart supports multiple of use cases of Panoptes on Kubernetes. you can check the dockerized [demonstrations](/docs/demo_list.md) on your laptop quickly and see how it works in real-production through pre-provisioned grafana dashboards and device simulator.

 ### Features
 - Supports gNMI, Juniper JTI and Cisco MDT.
 - Routes sensors to producers and databases.
-- Fault tolerance and scalability through auto sharding.
+- Availability and scalability by auto sharding.
 - Dynamic configuration management.
 - Guaranteed telemetry delivery.
 - Plugin and cloud friendly architecture.